richardleesimpson/candy-witch/variations/Urban Witch.md

 ## Offerings

 Candy is often left by streetlamps, under benches, or at the bases of buildings, tucked into small envelopes or colorful bags.
-In return, children might find a small trinket like a keychain, a button with strange symbols, or a "lucky" subway token that glows faintly under the light.
+In return, children might find a small trinket like a [[keychain]], a [[Button with Strange Symbols]], or a [[Lucky Subway Token]] that glows faintly under the light.